Artizzzz/HwidSpoofer/README.md

 note: THIS WONT WORK without `system file` and `mapper`, only these code snippets will be exposed for educational purposes only, glhf.

+# IT FLAGS BCS IT IS AN SPOOFER SO NO SHIT